wesbarnett/MolecularDynamics.jl/README.md

 ------------

 The xdrfile library is required for reading in Gromacs xtc files.
 You can [download it here](http://www.gromacs.org/Downloads) (bottom of the page).
-Make sure you install the library as a shared library; there is an option when you configure the installation.
+You must enable building it as a shared library.
+Here is how to download and install the library:

+    wget ftp://ftp.gromacs.org/pub/contrib/xdrfile-1.1.1.tar.gz
+    tar xvzf xdrfile-1.1.1.tar.gz
+    cd xdrfile-1.1.1
+    ./configure --enable-shared
+    make -j N
+    sudo make install

+'N' is the number of processors with which to build.

 Installation
 ------------